-• Initial survey and site selection for Study 24, Dwarf Wedgemussel and Co-Occurring Mussel Study Phase 1.
+Updated Proposed Study Plan Introduction Initial survey and site selection for Study 24, Dwarf Wedgemussel and Co-Occurring Mussel Study, Phase 1.
 This information is needed early to identify sites where dwarf wedgemussel densities are high enough to permit quantitative sampling, behavioral studies, or habitat studies for the study's Phase 2 survey in 2014.
 Early concurrence by resource agencies is needed to develop the timeline and plan for Phase 2.

 Cultural and Historic Resources Study (Study 33), is proposed to be implemented in 2013 because some of the requested work was completed prior to the related study requests.
-The draft Phase IA archaeological reconnaissance reports for Wilder and Bellows Falls will be submitted by May 15, 2013, to the Vermont and New Hampshire State Historic Preservation Offices.
+The draft Phase IA archaeological reconnaissance reports for Wilder and Bellows Falls were submitted to the Vermont and New Hampshire State Historic Preservation Offices and Tribes on May 29, 2013 and filed with FERC on July 1, 2013.
 The Vernon Project archaeological monitoring program under its current Historic Resources Management Plan is scheduled to be conducted in 2013 with the report to be submitted before December 31, 2013.